Pre-lab Exercise: Surface Anatomy of the Back

 - A third above the iliac crest.

-- Reflect these flaps laterally, along the plane between the superficial and deep fascial layers (HINT-2)
+- Reflect these flaps laterally, along the plane between the superficial and deep fascial layers

 When skinning the back, you will encounter a number of cutaneous nerves.
 It is not necessary to examine each one of these.
 Removing the skin from the back and exposing the underlying muscles is a time-intensive and labor-intensive job.
 Don’t be sidetracked by these details.

-The trapezius is innervated by a cranial nerve (CN XI, or spinal accessory nerve) because of its embryonic origin as a so-called gill arch muscle.
+The trapezius is innervated by a cranial nerve (CN XI, the spinal accessory nerve) because of its embryonic origin as a gill arch muscle.
 Other hypaxial muscles are innervated by ventral rami of spinal nerves, whereas epaxial muscles are innervated by dorsal rami.
 Which of these three muscle types (gill arch, hypaxial, and epaxial) will be influenced by spinal cord injury at a level below C4?

 4. SUPERFICIAL BACK:

 - Find the lateral and superior borders of trapezius

 - Near the vertebral column, where muscles attach to the spinous process of the vertebrae, cut (transect) the two sides of trapezius along the sagittal axis of the body and reflect them laterally by folding them away from the vertebral column.
 For now, leave this muscle attached to the scapula and humerus.